gravicappa/shen-js/web_doc/welcome.md

 ### Filesystem pane

-Press a button <span id="fs_btn_sample"></span> on topleft page corner to show or hide filesystem view which represents virtual filesystem. **Note that persistent storage is not implemented yet hence all changes will be lost when you close or reload Shen repl page.**
+Press a button <span id="fs_btn_sample"></span> on topleft page corner to show or hide filesystem view which represents virtual filesystem.

 Click on a file or directory to select it.
 If a file has `.html` extension then it will be displayed in the editor pane as a formatted document (just